AndreiD/UltimateAndroidAppTemplate/README.md

 Ultimate Android App Template
 ==========================

 A simple app template.
 Nothing fancy.
+Material Design in red accents.

 #### What it contains: